unionai/unionai-docs/source/data-plane-setup/configuring-your-data-plane.md

 Specify whether you want to set up your own VPC or use one provided by Union.
 If you are provisioning your own VPC, provide the VPC ID.

+## Data retention policy

+Each cluster has its own internal object store that is used to store data used in the execution of workflows.
+This includes task input-output metadata, task input-output raw data, Flyte Decks data, and fast registration data.
+For each cluster, you can choose to enable a data retention policy that defines a maximum time for this data to be stored, after which it will be automatically deleted.
+Alternatively, you can set this to `unlimited` to disable automatic data deletion.
+See [Data retention policy](../data-input-output/data-retention-policy) for more details.

 ## Worker node groups